JackPadalino/AMSCSApp/README.md

 - Configured environment variables - should double check!

 #### Next steps:
-- Push all templates to heroku
+- Update permissions for superusers - should be able to post and ask questions without joinging a class
 - Removed student access if not currently enrolled in class - Do not remove projects!
 - Publish site!